Dref360/ml-starter-api/README.md

 This project will:
 * Use FastAPI to create a clean API
-* Use MongoDB to store predictions based on the config and on the request.
+* Use SQLModel to store predictions based on the config and on the request.
 * Use HuggingFace Transformers to run the prediction.

 Hopefully, this can help others.